sassoftware/sas-studio-custom-steps/Log - Collect Logs with Rake/README.md

-# Rake (Kumade) – SAS Studio Custom Step
+# Log - Collect SAS Viya Monitoring Logs

 ## Overview

-Rake (also known as Kumade) is a SAS Studio custom step designed to help administrators and advanced users extract logs from OpenSearch in SAS Viya environments.
+Log - Collect SAS Viya Monitoring Logs (also known as Rake or Kumade) is a SAS Studio custom step designed to help administrators and advanced users extract logs from OpenSearch in SAS Viya environments.
+In the rest of this document, this custom step is referred to as "Rake".

 OpenSearch, as used in SAS Viya Monitoring for Kubernetes, retrieves a maximum of 10,000 log entries per request due to limitations of the REST API.
 Rake addresses this limitation by executing multiple OpenSearch queries over a specified time range and combining the results into a single, structured output that focuses on commonly used log fields.